WeDot-Engine/WeDot-docs/src/classes/class_shapecast2d.md

 - `void` **set_collision_mask** ( value: [`int`](class_int.md) )
 - [`int`](class_int.md) **get_collision_mask** ( )

 The shape's collision mask.
 Only objects in at least one collision layer enabled in the mask will be detected.
+See [*Collision layers and masks*](../tutorials/physics/physics_introduction.md#collision-layers-and-masks) in the documentation for more information.

 <!-- rst-class:: classref-item-separator -->